ConverterHQ

 IMAGE

-Convert Xfig files to MDC online with no signup required.
+Convert Xfig to MDC

 Reverse conversion